New insights and perspectives on the natural gradient method: The Empirical Fisher

 It is important to note that this example uses a noise-free version of the gradient, and that this kind of linear convergence is (provably) impossible in most realistic stochastic/online settings.
 Nevertheless, we would argue that a highly desirable property of any stochastic optimization method should be that it can, in principle, revert to an optimal (or nearly optimal) behavior in the deterministic setting.
 This might matter a lot in practice, since the gradient may end up being sufficiently well estimated in earlier stages of optimization from only a small amount of data (which is a common occurrence in our experience), or in later stages provided that larger mini-batches or other variance-reducing procedures are employed \citep[e.g.][]{SAG, varreduction}.
+More concretely, the pre-asymptotic convergence rate of stochastic 2nd-order optimizers can still depend strongly on the choice of the curvature matrix, as we will show in Section \ref{sec:asymptotic_speed}.